Skip to main content Skip to secondary navigation

 Overview

-We are collaborating with Grow with Google and the Bay Area Community College Consortium to support a program that gives community college students the opportunity to develop skills in data analytics and receive an industry-recognized Google Certificate.
+We have collaborated with Grow with Google and the Bay Area Community College Consortium to support a program that gives community college students the opportunity to develop skills in data analytics and receive an industry-recognized Google Certificate.
 In June 2023, we offered professional development to community college and California State University faculty to support the integration of the data analytics certificates into their coursework, partnering with Women in Data Science, the Center for Teaching and Learning, the Stanford Graduate School of Education, the Carpentries, and others.
-Our goals are to establish a professional learning community for participating faculty, provide them with techniques and strategies to support their learners, and establish a playbook of certificate implementation best practices that can be scaled to additional community colleges.
-(The playbook is slated to be published in spring 2024.)
-Faculty are experimenting with several avenues to offer the certificates: some are integrating the content into existing courses, while others are building out prospective courses which will go through the curriculum approval process at their institutions.
-The Stanford team continued to check in with these faculty throughout fall 2023 and plans to help identify internship and entry-level job opportunities for graduates of the certificate program.
+Our goals were to establish a professional learning community for participating faculty, provide them with techniques and strategies to support their learners, and establish a playbook of certificate implementation best practices that can be scaled to additional community colleges.
+Since then, the faculty have experimented with several avenues to offer the certificates: some are integrating the content into existing courses, while others are building out prospective courses which go through the traditional curriculum approval process at their institutions.
+The Stanford team continued to check in with these faculty throughout fall 2023 and synthesized their feedback and experiences into a playbook of best practices: Empowering Community Colleges: A Playbook for Integrating Google’s Data Analytics Certificate into Curriculum (published in spring 2024).
+The Stanford team plans to continue to support community college faculty integrating these certificates into their coursework, and also to help identify internship and entry-level job opportunities for graduates of the certificate program.
 Three of the program participants used the material in courses in fall 2023, and more are expected to follow in 2024.
-All will be invited to share their feedback on how the professional development and our facilitation efforts have supported the process.

-Read an October 2023 article about the collaboration.
+Read a June 2024 article about the playbook and an October 2023 article about the collaboration.

 Sanjay Dorairaj teaching a computer science class, standing in the middle of the room surrounded by students at desks with laptops

 Launch date: Summer 2023.
 Partners: Grow with Google and the Bay Area Community College Consortium.
-Project status: Underway.
+Project status: Complete.
 Strategic pillars: Education outreach, catalyzing innovation.

 Impacts

-We have been supporting 10 faculty from eight community colleges and one California State University to integrate the certification content into their coursework, with 3 faculty successfully launching in fall 2023 and more planning various launches in 2024.
+We have been supporting 10 faculty from eight community colleges and one California State University to integrate the certification content into their coursework, with three faculty successfully launching in fall 2023 and more planning various launches in 2024.
+A playbook of best practices, Empowering Community Colleges: A Playbook for Integrating Google’s Data Analytics Certificate into Curriculum (published in spring 2024), synthesized these faculty’s experiences, and now serves as a resource for other faculty wishing to incorporate the certificate at their institutions.

 How to support this effort or get involved